Is Oak Street Health Inc. (NYSE:OSH) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 16 different market analysts.
-On average, analysts expect EPS of $-0.43 for the current quarter, with a high estimate of $-0.17 and a low estimate of $-0.53, while EPS last year was $-0.44.
-The consensus estimate for the next quarter is $-0.5, with high estimates of $-0.17 and low estimates of $-0.61.
+The company has 16 analysts who recommend its stock at the moment.
+On average, analysts expect EPS of -$0.43 for the current quarter, with a high estimate of -$0.17 and a low estimate of -$0.53, while EPS last year was -$0.44.
+The consensus estimate for the next quarter is -$0.5, with high estimates of -$0.17 and low estimates of -$0.61.

 Revenue Estimates